RyanFlannagan/Wordpress-Meetup-Plugin-/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `wp-meetup.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Visit the options page located at Settings -> WP Meetup and follow the instructions.
-1. To include the event calendar on a page, create a new page and in the content editor, enter `Ò[wp-meetup-calendar]Ó` (without the quotes) where you want the calendar to appear on the page.
+1. To include the event calendar on a page, create a new page and in the content editor, enter `[wp-meetup-calendar]` where you want the calendar to appear on the page.

 == Screenshots ==